thanhle88/thanhle88.github.io/_pages/Short-CV.md

       - Journal of Super Computing
       - Journal of Neural Engineering
       - Physiological Measurement
-      - Elsevier Computer Methods and Programs in Biomedicine
       - REV Journal on Electronics and Communications

    - **IEEE Conferences**: